-REIT risk - REITs are dependent upon management skills and may not be diversified.
+REIT risk - involves the risks that are associated with direct ownership of real estate and with the real estate industry in general.
+REITs are dependent upon management skills and may not be diversified.
 REITs are also subject to heavy cash flow dependency, defaults by borrowers and selfliquidation.
-In addition, REITs could possibly fail to qualify for pass-through of income under the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code"), affecting their value.
+In addition, REITs could possibly fail to qualify for pass-through of income under the Internal Revenue Code of 1986, as amended, affecting their value.
 Other factors may also adversely affect a borrower's or a lessee's ability to meet its obligations to the REIT.
 In the event of a default by a borrower or lessee, the REIT may experience delays in enforcing its rights as a mortgagee or lessor and may incur substantial costs associated with protecting its investments.
 REITs may have lower trading volumes and may be subject to more abrupt or erratic price movements than the overall securities markets.